Islamic design

 There is a good case for encouraging bougainvillea planting in this manner as it brings considerable attraction to the street scene through its soft form contrasting with boundary walls, its colour and movement.
 It grows quickly and has a flower head that many find attractive, though not, perhaps, as much as single-headed flowers such as hibiscus.

-Oleander presents as a rather large bush, usually with yellow flowers and serves no real purpose other than show.
-Additionally, it is poisonous.
+Commonly oleander presents in Qatar as a white or pink flower, nerium oldeander, with long green shiny leaves, as in the upper of these two photographs.
+It is to be seen as a large bush all over the country both in private gardens as well as public areas with its flowers creating an attractive display.
+But it also presents with yellow flowers, thevetia peruviania as in the lower photograph.
+It can be said to serve no real purpose other than show.
+Additionally, oleander it is poisonous.
 Jasmine, on the other hand, is likely to have been selected not only for its looks, but particularly for its perfume.
 It is lovely to come across it at night and, bearing in mind how sensitive Qataris are to smell and taste, I can understand why it has become popular.

 Flowers